Links to:

 The Refresh

-In 2011, The Palm started introducing a comprehensive brand refresh that includes an updated look for the company’s overall visual identity, from the menu, tableware, uniforms and signage, to a vibrant new ad campaign and revamped website.
-The objective is to move away from the corporatization of the restaurant that developed in the 1990s and rekindle the magic of the 1960s.
-The Palm is also introducing new and revised dishes to its beloved menu.
-Initially introduced in fall 2010 at the Washington, D.C. locations, the brand’s refresh components have since been incorporated into the Tampa, Philadelphia, West Hollywood, downtown Los Angeles, Atlantic City, San Juan, Chicago, Mexico City, Orlando, Atlanta, San Antonio, Denver, Nashville, Houston, San Diego, Dallas, Charlotte, Las Vegas, and New York City locations.
-The rollout will continue at additional locations throughout the year.
+In 2011, The Palm introduced a comprehensive brand refresh that includes an updated look for the company’s overall visual identity, from the menu, tableware, uniforms, and signage, to a vibrant new ad campaign and revamped website.
+The objective was to move away from the corporatization of the restaurant that developed in the 1990s and rekindle the magic of the 1960s.
+Most notably, The Palm added new and revised dishes to its beloved menu including the iceberg lettuce wedge, sugared donuts, and come back items such as the 14- and 18-ounce New York strip steak.

 The Food

 Surprisingly, The Palm’s signature steaks were not a part of the original Palm menu.
 When a guest would ask for steak, John Ganzi would dash to a nearby butcher shop, buy a steak, and then cook it to order.
 It was only after the steaks became a frequent request that they were added to the menu.
-Today, in an effort to remain committed to the best ingredients served in large portions, The Palm is proud to serve prime steaks.
-As part of the refresh, guests will notice new presentations of old favorites, such as the wedge salad and shrimp cocktail, as well as entirely new menu items including Veal and Sage Ravioli, a Beef Carpaccio appetizer and an antipasti platter complete with authentic Italian meats and cheeses.
+Today, in an effort to remain committed to the best ingredients served in large portions, The Palm is proud to serve Prime steaks.
+As part of the refresh, guests will notice new presentations of old favorites, such as the wedge salad and shrimp cocktail, as well as entirely new menu items including a 15 ounce Jumbo Cold Water Nova Scotia Lobster Tail, a Beef Carpaccio appetizer and new side dishes such as Goat Cheese Whipped Potatoes.
 Corporate Executive Chef, Tony Tammero, a member of the Bozzi’s extended family and employee of 43 years, is at the helm of the culinary transformations.

 The Caricatures & Cartoons